INTERESTED IN APPLYING TO THE ACADEMY?

 Auditions take place from April through August; online Academy registration occurs in August; Merit Scholarship Awards are assigned at the end of August; chamber groups (string and piano duos, trios, and quartets) are formed at the beginning of September; orchestra seating auditions occur mid-September, and classes resume later in September.
 Students are off for Thanksgiving, Winter Break, and Spring Break.

-And lastly, we take great pride in the camaraderie and bonds of friendship that are a natural outgrowth of the program.
+Lastly, we take great pride in the camaraderie and bonds of friendship that are a natural outgrowth of the program.
 We love hearing that Saturday is often the favorite day of the week for our students, especially for so many who are home-schooled.

 At the end of their journey, students matriculate to Juilliard, Curtis, Shepherd School at Rice, Colburn, New England Conservatory, Eastman, Oberlin, Cleveland Institute of Music, University of Michigan, Northwestern University, USC, and many other fine conservatories and universities.